 -

-Very detailed map of Liege area from Coronelli’s Corso Geografico Universale published in Venice in 1690.
-Vincenzo Maria Coronelli is widely recognised as one of Italy’s most famous and greatest cartographers.
+More Info € 500,00Very detailed and decorative map in two sheets of Brabant from Coronelli’s Corso Geografico Universale published in Venice in 1690.
+Vincenzo Maria Coronelli is widely recognised as one of Italy?s most famous and greatest cartographers.
 He received an ecclesiastical education at the convent of the Minor Conventuals and also studied theology in Rome.
 However, his interests in geography and cartography were awoken early in his ecclesiastical career and never suppressed.
-He made very famous globes (including an impressive very…
+He made very famous globes…

 - Author: CORONELLI Vincenzo Maria